coderarjob/meghaos-x86/README.md

 ```

 ## Releases and Versioning:
+We are going to follow Semantic Versioning Scheme (https://semver.org/).

 1. Every commit in the Master branch must have a tag, and this will be the
    release version.
    * If there is _merge from a hotfix branch_, then we increment the